 - Associate Editor, History of Education Quarterly, 1993-98

 - Executive Committee, International Standing Conference for the History of Education, 1994-95

 Nineteenth-century German and western European history, with teaching interests extending through the twentieth century.
 My current project is a study of the German Crown Princess/Empress Victoria (1840-1901), not as a great “what if” of German history if her husband had reigned for more than three months, but as an active reformer.
 Areas of focus are her efforts to expand educational and employment opportunities for women, to improve various areas of public health (especially for children), and to refine aesthetic sensibilities through arts (primarily the decorative arts).

 History of education and the professions, social history of the middle classes, women’s history.

 - Secondary School Reform in Imperial Germany (Princeton, 1983)

 - Schooling German Girls and Women: Secondary and Higher Education in the Nineteenth Century (Princeton, 1988; German translation, Bad Heilbrunn, 2007)

-- over thirty articles in German, Austrian, French, Italian, British, American, and comparative history, including ones published in Germany, Austria, Belgium, the Netherlands, and England.
+- over 40 articles and chapters in German, Austrian, French, Italian, British, American, and comparative history, including ones published in Germany, Austria, Belgium, the Netherlands, and England.

-- over ninety book reviews in twenty different journals.
+- over 110 book reviews in twenty different journals.